Will-Stahl/distributed_systems_projects/Project_2/Readme.md

 <img src="images/readyourwrites_tests.png"  width="60%" height="60%">

-You can press `ENTER` in the terminal window where you ran the `java StartSystem readyourwrites` system command to terminate the process.
+You can press `ENTER` in the terminal window where you ran the `java StartSystem readyourwrites` system command to terminate the process and start it again with a different consistency.

-Once the read-your-writes consistency tests are run, close the terminal windows where you executed the above 2 commands and then relaunch two new terminal windows in the same `test` folder to run the Quorum tests.
-This is an important step, so please don't miss this.

 Example commands for quorum consistency: